 Ideas and concepts from algebra and geometry are used to develop good mathematical practices and processes.
 Problem solving, reasoning skills, making connections between real world situations and generalizing mathematical principles from patterns are explored to help students become proficient math thinkers.
+This course is intended to be a bridge between Algebra I/Geometry and advanced algebraic thinking encountered in Algebra II.

 - Solving equations and inequalities

 - Linear equations and their graphs

 - Systems of linear equations and inequalities

+- Factoring and solving quadratics

 - Exponent and exponential functions

 - Foundations of geometry

 - Parallel and perpendicular lines

 - Transformations